 Early childhood product development

 Early childhood television consultation

-I attended these with the visionary musician and author,
+This year I presented a session at NAEYC 2014 (Dallas) with with the visionary musician and author,

 Ellen has written useful Early Childhood laminated resource guides for

 National Professional Resources, Inc.

 One is on Transitions and the other on Classroom Management.